This large seal has an amazing specialization that has allowed it to thrive

 Studies of Orcas attacking seals have found they can be more wary of attacking a Crabeater Seal on an ice floe compared to a Weddell Sea since they can be quite 'snappy'!

-Highlights where the Crabeater Seal can be seen
+Spots where the Crabeater Seal can be observed

 A gateway to the ultimate adventure that only a few will be lucky enough to experience.